CosmicQ/docker-bind/README.md

 That should be enough to create your first zone.

+When you are done with your updates, doing a simple stop/start to the container will get the service to re-read the files.

+    docker stop bind
+    docker start bind

 ### Editing the config files by hand ###

 If you add or edit the config files in /srv/bind/named by hand, you need to restart the named